 Here are a few ways you can increase your links:

-Social media – Social media is the popular and powerful network (like Facebook, Twitter, LinkedIn, Pinterest and Google+ etc.)to promote your website in front of large audience.
+Social media – Social media is a popular and powerful network (like Facebook, Twitter, LinkedIn, Pinterest and Google+ etc.)to promote your website in front of a large audience.
 It is a kind of receiving free traffic to your website just by sharing things on this platform.

 Directories – There is the number of directory submission sites on the web.
 Take the time to submit your website by choosing the right category for submission.

 Profile Creation– This is the easiest and effective method to build quality backlinks to your website.
 You just need to sign up on these Profile creation sites and add your site’s URL in the website section.